;

 I split my hair into two or three sections depending on the length, using alligator clips.
 When my hair is long, these are SO necessary.

 Okay, now is when I finally use my T3 Curling Iron.
 Starting with the bottom section, I take a small section (maybe 2 inches wide), and curl it from the root.
 That means I clamp the hair at the top of the section, not the bottom.
 I prefer curled hair with loose ends and curls not too close to the root, which is why I clasp it with the curling iron near the root and never curl from the bottom.
 There are lots of methods for curling hair, but this is my tried and trusted method.
 I also hold the wand vertically — NEVER horizontally – to create more natural looking waves.
-(See what I mean here.)
+(See what I mean in this tutorial of how I curl my hair.)

 Always twist your wrist to turn the barrel away from your face so it curls away, which helps create a more natural, current look (and not dated!).
 When you’re curling the back, curl a few pieces in the alternate direction so they don’t all clump together.